IMAGINE OUR TOUR AS A DELICIOUS DISH AND OUR INGREDIENTS ARE:

 - CONNECTIONS IN THE AREA which allow us to design unique itineraries that take you to places you could not find on your own or in a guidebook

-- ACCOMMODATIONS can range from cozy agriturismi (or a similar version when not in Italy) and 3-star hotels to more elegant 5-star hotels (upon request and availability, and depending on the region you visit)
+- ACCOMMODATIONS can range from cozy agriturismi (or a similar version when not in Italy) and 3-star hotels to more elegant 4-star or luxury 5-star hotels (upon request and availability, and depending on the region you visit)

 - HAND-DESIGNED BICYCLE ROUTES given our local connections and continuous travels in the area